Belan-Mihail/cooking-blog/README.md

 2. As the owner of the site, I want the registered user to be able to update and delete posts only if he is the author
 3. As a site owner, I want to be able to pre-approve user posts and comments to avoid publishing inappropriate content
 4. As the owner of the site, I want the post to contain a photo of the dish and a description of the cooking process
+5. As the owner of the site I can receive feedback from registered users
+6. As the owner of the site, I can place links to the project’s social pages on every page of the site